sandialabs/seacas/packages/seacas/libraries/exodus/include/polyhedra.md

 The 3D polyhedra elements are represented as elements with a variable number of faces in their connectivity.
-The faces can either be regular faces such as quadrilateral or triangles; or they can be topologically two-dimensional arbitary polyhedra themselves.
+The faces can either be regular faces such as quadrilateral or triangles; or they can be topologically two-dimensional arbitrary polyhedra themselves.

 An arbitrary polyhedra 3D element block will have an element type of "nfaced" or "NFACED".